huynhnhutanhduy/project_ecommerce_web/README.md

 - Download and rename the folder to `-website-mp`

-- With Xampp or WampServer, please create a database at `localhost/phpmyadmin` and then import the sql database file in folder `-website-mp` into the database just created at `localhost/phpmyadmin`
+- With Xampp or WampServer, please create a database at `localhost/phpmyadmin` and then import the sql database file in folder `-website-mp` into the newly created database at `localhost/phpmyadmin`

 - Run webiste: `localhost/-website-mp/`